Saumya4321/2d-brain-tumor-segmentation/README.md

 ## Contents of Repository

 + ```augmentation_experiments\```\
-This directory contains the notebooks for all three data augmentation experiments done and their uncertainty analysis.
+This directory contains the notebooks for all three data augmentation experiments done.
 The different data augmentation techniques are labeled as follows:\
 DA1 - Horizontal flip\
 DA2 - Rotation\
 DA3 - Random scaling